 There are many differences between the two cannabinoids.
 Indeed, the differences far crowd out the similarities.

 First, the cannabinoids both work differently.
-New research on the endocannabinoid system suggests that CBD does not bind directly with your body’s cannabinoid receptors.
-Instead, it appears to work with by strengthening the bind between your body’s internal receptors and the cannabinoids it produces.
-This has the effect of enhancing many reactions of your body’s endocannabinoid system, making its responses longer lasting and robust.
-THC, by contrast, does bind with your cannabinoid receptors, and particularly receptors found in the brain.
+New research on the endocannabinoid system suggests that CBD does not bind directly with your body's cannabinoid receptors.
+Instead, it strengthens the bond between your body's internal receptors and the cannabinoids it produces.
+This enhances many reactions of your body's endocannabinoid system, making its responses longer-lasting and robust.
+THC, by contrast, does bind with your cannabinoid receptors, particularly receptors found in the brain.
 This helps to explain its intoxicating effects.

 The legal status is also a critical difference.
 As noted above, Medical Marijuana is legal in roughly 2/3 of the states in the country, and that trend is likely to accelerate in the next few years.
-Recreational marijuana is legal in eleven states and Washington, D.C., and more states expect to legalize it in the future as well.
-However, even within those states, many laws remain in effect about when and where you can consume marijuana, driving while under the influence, crossing state lines, and more.
+Colorado legalized recreational marijuana first and it is now legal in eleven states, including Washington and D.C., and more states expect to legalize it.
+However, even within those states, many laws remain about when and where to consume marijuana, driving while under the influence, cross state lines, and more.
 CBD, by contrast, is legal at the federal level, thanks to the passage of the 2018 Farm Bill.
-CBD is available in any store that meets local criteria, consumed openly, ordered on the internet, and carried across state lines.
+This means CBD can be purchased in any store that meets all local criteria, consumed openly, ordered on the internet, and carried across state lines.

-The legal status of both compounds has implications about where both products can be purchased.
-Even in states where it is legal, marijuana and THC is only available at specially licensed vendors, often called dispensaries.
+The legal status of both compounds has implications for where both products can be purchased.
+Even in states where it is legal, marijuana and THC are only available at specially licensed vendors, often called dispensaries.
 These vendors must meet extensive background checks, regulatory requirements, and more.
-CBD, however, is sold as an over the counter supplement.
+CBD, however, can be purchased and sold like any over-the-counter supplement.
 Indeed, it is available almost everywhere these days.
-Another critical factor is that CBD is available on the internet, while products like marijuana are not.

-The residue of confusion over the difference between CBD and THC is likely to remain over time, but the good news is that it will eventually fade as more people become used to both products.
-It will take time and further legalization, but, likely, people will ultimately understand that CBD and THC, while different in many ways, both come from the cannabis plant and have therapeutic benefits.
-CBD is not intoxicating and has a much more mild effect compared to THC.
+The residue of confusion over the difference between CBD and THC will likely remain over time, but the good news is that it will eventually fade as more people become used to both products.
+It will take time and further legalization, but people will likely understand that CBD and THC, while different in many ways, both come from the cannabis plant and have benefits.
+CBD is not intoxicating and has a much more mild effect than THC.